 Prior to joining eMusic, Pakman was Co-Founder and President of Business Development and Public Policy at Myplay, Inc., the company he co-founded in 1999 in Redwood City, CA that introduced the “digital music locker” and pioneered the locker category.
 In 2001, Myplay was sold to Bertelsmann’s ecommerce Group.
 Before Myplay, he was Vice President at N2K Entertainment, which created the first digital music download service.
 He also was the co-creator of Apple Computer’s Music Group.

 Pakman is a graduate of and a former member of the Board of Overseers at University of Pennsylvania’s School of Engineering and Applied Science with a degree in Computer Science Engineering and is an avid musician and songwriter.
 He serves on the Board of Trustees of ITHAKA, a not-for-profit organization dedicated to helping the academic community take full advantage of rapidly advancing information and networking technologies and holds a board seat with the New York Venture Capital Association.
+He also serves on the board of POTS and is a Trustee at St. Luke’s School.

 Since 1969, Venrock has developed into one of this country’s premier venture capital firms with offices in Palo Alto, New York, Cambridge and Israel.
 Venrock continues the eight-decade Rockefeller tradition of funding entrepreneurs and establishing successful, enduring companies.
 We have invested $2.6 billion in over 450 companies over the past 42 years, resulting in 128 IPOs and 137 M&A exits.
 Venrock’s returns place it among the top tier venture capital firms that have achieved consistently superior performance.
 Venrock currently oversees 121 portfolio investments across the information technology, healthcare, and energy sectors and has been behind pioneers including Adify, Adnexus Therapeutics, Apple Computer, Athenahealth, Centocor, Check Point Software, DoubleClick, Gilead Sciences, Idec Pharmaceuticals, Illumina, Intel, Ironwood, Millennium Pharmaceuticals, Sirna Therapeutics, StrataCom, and Vontu.
 For more information, please visit Venrock’s website at www.venrock.com.